All posts by Anne Grahn

 FedRAMP on AWS

-AWS is continually expanding the scope of our compliance programs to help customers use authorized services for sensitive and regulated workloads.
-We now offer 125 AWS services authorized in the AWS US East/West Regions under FedRAMP Moderate Authorization, and 99 services authorized in the AWS GovCloud (US) Regions under FedRAMP High Authorization.
+AWS is continually expanding the scope of our compliance programs to help you use authorized services for sensitive and regulated workloads.
+We now offer148 services authorized in the AWS US East/West Regions under FedRAMP Moderate authorization, and 128 services authorized in the AWS GovCloud (US) Regions under FedRAMP High authorization.

 If you have feedback about this blog post, let us know in the Comments section below.